 Sometimes we might want to increase our energy or focus, perhaps if we have something we need to get done.
 Sometimes we will want to feel more relaxed, especially when we are practicing in the evening before bed.
 At other times we might want more of a balance between being energised and calm.

 It's useful to know how to adjust our practice so we can make it work for what we need at that particular moment.

 We can use qigong as a tool for energy management by learning some simple techniques.

-This is a clip from the Fundamentals of Energy Flow for Health class, every Friday, 9-9.30am.
+This is a clip from the Qigong for Vitality, Flow and Calm class, every Friday, 9-9.30am.

 If you're interested in learning some skills to help you manage your energy, you can book a class here, or contact us for more details.
 You are welcome to join, whether you are a complete beginner or have done qigong before.